The Amazing Race 7: Contestants

-Rob and Amber and Uchenna and Joyce were selected for The Amazing Race: All-Stars.
+Rob & Amber and Uchenna & Joyce were selected for The Amazing Race: All-Stars.

-On May 25, 2005, CBS aired Rob & Amber's wedding at Atlantis Paradise Island in Nassau, Bahamas: a trip they had won during the season, during a special entitled Rob and Amber Get Married.
+On May 25, 2005, CBS aired Rob & Amber's wedding at Atlantis Paradise Island in Nassau, Bahamas (a trip they had won during the season) during a special entitled Rob and Amber Get Married.
 After competing on The Amazing Race, Rob later competed on Survivor: Heroes vs. Villains, Survivor: Redemption Island, and served as a non-playing mentor on Survivor: Island of the Idols.
 Rob and Amber also both returned to compete on Survivor: Winners at War.
 On May 23, 2016, Rob also appeared on a Survivor-themed primetime special of The Price Is Right.
 In 2024, Rob competed on Deal or No Deal Island.
-Later in the year, Rob competed on the third season of The Traitors.
+Later that year, Rob competed on the third season of The Traitors.

 Results

 The following teams are listed with their placements in each leg.
 Placements are listed in finishing order.